 This changes depending on the types of kayaks.
 This number helps everyone to choose the right kayak for their weight.
 It also lets them know how much equipment they can carry in the kayak.

 Each kayak has a weight limit number and this number is given out by the manufacturers.
-In this article, I will provide you with each of the types of kayaks and their weight limits.
+In this article, I will provide you with each of the types of kayaks and their weight limit.

 Is there an industry standard for the kayak weight limit?